East Wenatchee Clovis Site: Archaeology

-The site continues to operate as a commercial apple orchard as of 2007.
+The site continued to operate as a commercial apple orchard as of 2007.
 As researchers Ruth Kirk and Richard D. Daugherty wrote, "Despite all the care taken, certain risks to the site remain.
 How will orchard chemicals and irrigation water affect bone still in the ground?
 And what about ongoing bioturbation, the disturbance caused by roots and rodents?
 The site in the orchard was essentially undisturbed when its window to the past was opened, albeit slightly.
 It has been sampled but not fully excavated.
 Enigma remains."